 - Unlike prior years, previously living in Residence is not a requirement for the job.

-- Roommates in Assiniboine and Wollaston Halls are eligible for the RA position, as long as they are registered as full-time students.
+- Registered Roommates in Assiniboine and Wollaston Halls are eligible for the RA position, as long as they are registered as full-time students and willing to become the Agreement-holder of their unit.

 - Valid Emergency First-Aid/CPR-C (must be completed by time of arrival for RA Training in August.
 Certificate required).